YannickvanEtten/master_theses_SJK_2025/README.md

 These dates could be subject to small changes.
 If so this will be communicated.

 ## Question hours
 Yannick van Etten will hold question hours once a week.
 On Wednesdays from 10.00 till 15.00 slots of 30 minutes each are available to book using this [Appointment Link](https://calendar.notion.so/meet/yannick_v_etten/m3ad3kd3).
 Please write me an email if you plan to meet online.
 It could be beneficial to send a question in advance with a specific topic you want to discuss.
+The meeting on campus will take place in: (To be announced).
+Note this will likely change every week.

 ## Contact
 - Prof. dr. Siem Jan Koopman: [s.j.koopman@vu.nl](mailto:s.j.koopman@vu.nl)